picotm/picotm.github.io/01_about.md

 operating-system interfaces.
 Error handling and thread isolation are provided by picotm, all you have to write is the application logic.

-Picotm is Open Source under terms of the [MIT License][license:mit];
-viable for use with free and proprietary software.
+Picotm is free software: you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License][license:lgplv3] as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Features